linode/docs/docs/databases/hadoop/how-to-install-and-set-up-hadoop-cluster/index.md

 ## Run YARN

-HDFS is a distributed storage system, it doesn't provide any services for running and scheduling tasks in the cluster.
+HDFS is a distributed storage system, and doesn't provide any services for running and scheduling tasks in the cluster.
 This is the role of the YARN framework.
 The following section is about starting, monitoring, and submitting jobs to YARN.

 ### Start and Stop YARN